 Lack of commitment comes from the unanswered question — “Why?”.

 Many practice owners build their clinic from scratch and weather through numerous challenges over the first years.
 You spend long hours establishing processes — both clinical and business — working side-by-side with your staff and dealing with all the problems.
 Before the sale, employees were committed to specific core values and the mission you established.
-Once you sell the practice, those values may not be as clear or can change.
+Once you sell a veterinary practice, those values may not be as clear or can change.
 Your staff may be lost and do not have an answer to the “why.”
 Why should I care?
 Why should I commit and follow the existing procedures your practice was valued so much for in the first place?

 Buy-in and clarity can help you deal with any lack of commitment after the sale.
 Transparency and continuous support can help to overcome any lack of commitment that you may face.